Crown colony: Reclassification (1981)

 The term Crown colony continued to be used until 1981, when the British Nationality Act 1981 reclassified the remaining British colonies as "British Dependent Territories".
 By this time, the term "Crown colony" referred specifically to colonies lacking substantial autonomy, which were administered by an executive governor, appointed by the British Government – such as Hong Kong, before its transfer in 1997 to the People's Republic of China.
 In 2002, the British Overseas Territories Act 2002 further changed their name to British Overseas Territories.

 Types

 There were three types of Crown colony as of 1918, with differing degrees of autonomy:

-Crown colonies with representative councils, such as Bermuda, Jamaica, Ceylon and Fiji, contained two legislative chambers, consisting of Crown-appointed and locally elected members.
+Crown colonies with representative organs locally, such as Bermuda, Jamaica, Ceylon (later Sri Lanka) and Fiji; typically such governments consisted of two legislative chambers (they were 'bi-cameral) -- an upper house with Crown-appointed councillors (MLCs) and a lower house with locally elected members (MPs).

-Crown colonies with nominated councils, such as British Honduras, Sierra Leone, British Windward Islands and Hong Kong, were staffed entirely by Crown-appointed members, with some appointed representation from the local population.
+Crown colonies with nominated governing and legislative bodies, such as British Honduras, Sierra Leone, British Windward Islands and Hong Kong, were staffed entirely by Crown-appointed members, with some appointed representation from the local population.
 Hong Kong had a representative council following the introduction of election for the Hong Kong Legislative Council in 1995.

-Crown colonies ruled directly by a governor, such as Basutoland, Gibraltar, Saint Helena and Singapore, were fewest in number and had the least autonomy.
+Crown colonies ruled directly by a governor, such as Basutoland, Gibraltar, Saint Helena and Singapore, were fewest in number, were often smaller in territory or population, and had the least autonomy.